· Zayd Khan · order-limits · 4 min read

 Need this rule for wholesale customers only?
 Or just for international orders where shipping costs are high?
 With DC Order Limits, you can customize rules to fit specific groups.
 Here’s how you can make it happen:

-• Specific markets: Just input in the region where you want the rule to apply.
+- Specific markets: Just input in the region where you want the rule to apply.
+See market eligibility rules for more.